Methods, Curriculum Types, and State Requirements

 SPD and the Public School System

-Sensory Processing Disorder (SPD) can present unique challenges in a public school setting, as it affects how individuals perceive and respond to sensory information.
-Here’s how SPD can interact with the public school system and some strategies for addressing these...
+Sensory Processing Disorder (SPD) can present unique challenges in a public school setting, affecting how individuals perceive and respond to sensory information.
+Here’s how SPD can interact with the public school system and some strategies for addressing these challenges:...

 Classroom Management for Students with SPD

 Managing a classroom with students who have Sensory Processing Disorder (SPD) requires a thoughtful approach to ensure a supportive and inclusive learning environment.
-Here are some strategies to help: 1.
-Create a Sensory-Friendly Classroom Flexible Seating Options:...
+Here are some strategies to help: Create a Sensory-Friendly Classroom Flexible Seating Options: Provide...

 SPD Behavioral Management